esgab/esgab/README.md

 ## Welcome, explorer! 👋 I'm Esther,
-### I'm a Junior, but passionate, Full Stack Developer and a former Graphic and Web Designer.
+### I'm a Junior, but passionate, Full Stack Web Developer and a former Graphic and Web Designer.

 - 🔭 I’m currently working on a very secret project.
 Just kidding!
 I'm actually working on personal projects.